celalaygar/Spring-Boot-2-3/Spring-Boot-15-SpringSecurity-(Simple)-JPA-PostgreSQL/README.md

 ### 15 - Spring-Boot-15-SpringSecurity-(Simple)-JPA-PostgreSQL (with Static user and password)
 How to use spring security and @Secured @Query with static user and password datas on spring boot and WebSecurityConfigurerAdapter.
 - How will database's table be generated automatically.
-Look at this applicaton.properties pls.database's table can be generated automatically İf you write `spring.jpa.hibernate.ddl-auto=create` on application.properties on line 15.
+Look at this applicaton.properties pls.
+Database's table can be generated automatically, İf you write `spring.jpa.hibernate.ddl-auto=create` on application.properties on line 15.
 - First you must run this project. database tables will be generated automatically after PgAdmin4 open. <br/>
 but table is here
 ```